 How can I make marketing with an unregistered trademark safer?

 The best way to market with an unregistered trademark is to do the grunt work.
 This means lots of research and maybe even hiring a trademark attorney to confirm your trademark’s good to go.

-You’ll have a few protections as a common law trademark, but the best way to protect yourself from infringement—and to ensure you’re not the one infringing—is to conduct a thorough trademark clearance search.
+You’ll have a few protections as a common law trademark.
+One of the best ways to keep those protections strong and ensure you’re not infringing is to conduct a thorough trademark clearance search prior to marketing.

 When to File a Trademark FAQs